Missing Piece Blog

 Failing to meet submission deadline

-Almost every insurance provider will set out a submission deadline for filing claims.
-Even if everything was filled in accurately and there are no other errors, a claim is likely to be denied if it is not submitted within the stipulated time.
+Almost every insurance provider sets a submission deadline for filing claims.
+Even if everything was filled in accurately and there are no other errors, a claim will likely be denied if it is not submitted within the stipulated time.

-Make sure you know the submission window period for the client’s insurance provider, as some can be as much as a full year from services rendered, while others can be as little as 60 to 90 days.
+Make sure you know the submission window period for the client’s insurance provider.
+Some can be as long as a full year from services rendered, while others can be as short as 60 to 90 days.

 Not identifying referral sources